Howard J. Morgan

 Howard James Morgan (21 April 1949 – 22 September 2020) was a British portrait painter who painted three queens.
 His work is held in the collection of the National Portrait Gallery, London.

 Life and work

 He was born in Denbigh, North Wales, the son of a lay preacher.

 He specialised in portrait painting and was elected a member of the Royal Society of Portrait Painters in 1986.
 In addition to portraits however, he also executed a variety of landscapes and religious works.

-In 2004, he married Sarah Milligan, an abstract painter, with whom he had three children, Velvet, a writer, author and poet, Perseus, a musician and Samuel.He was previously married to Susan Sandilands in 1977, with whom he had three children, Alexander, Romilly and Rupert.
+In 2004, he married Sarah Milligan, an abstract painter, with whom he had three children, Velvet, a writer, author and poet, Perseus, a musician and Samuel, a highly successful film director.
+He was previously married to Susan Sandilands in 1977, with whom he had three children, Alexander, Romilly and Rupert.